Salsabeelyf/Valuate_google_finance_portfolio/README.md

 * Scrape price information from google finance, given some ticker and exchange from `positions_input.csv` input file

-* Summerize portfolio valuation for an arbitrary number of positions
+* Summarize portfolio valuation for an arbitrary number of positions

 * Display Portfolio Summary in Table format